Trigger warning: Suicide attempt

 One day, it just got to a point where I couldn’t handle it anymore.
 I’d been holding it in for so long, I had lost sight of happiness and I had forgotten a time when happy.

 The look on their faces shattered what was left of my heart.
 I had done this.
-I had hurt them this way, put that look of sorrow and fear in their eyes.
+I had hurt them this way.
+I had put that look of sorrow and fear in their eyes.

 This wasn’t just about me anymore.
 I had to get better, if not for myself, then at least for them.